rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 6.4.1)
+Glamarye Fast Effects for ReShade (version 6.4.2)
 ======================================

+**New in 6.4.2** bugfix: removed incorrectly placed AddressU that caused compile fail in Reshade 5.9

 **New in 6.4.1** bugfix: divide by zero in contrast calculation.